Education in France: how does the system work?

 Private schools do exist and while they must also adhere to the national curriculum, they do have a more flexible approach to teaching.
 They are more affordable than those in the UK, and very popular with expats.
 They also have a better teacher to pupil ratio than state schools.
 Here the school day is shorter than in state schools – and another advantage may be that the schoolteachers do not strike as much as in the state system!
 There is a system of grading in most schools and repeating a year is common.

 Learning the language

-It is important to remember that any parent wishing to move their child into the French system will have to deal with the challenge of learning a new language for everyday use.
-There are a number of additional learning support classes for non-French speaking students available, and you will be able to meet other expats in your area who have been through the same challenges.
-Starting a child early in primary school in France will reap its rewards pretty quickly and you can expect him or her to become fairly fluent in their adopted language within as short a time as six months.
-In fact, you may well be the one asking for guidance from your child!
-As a general rule of thumb, children under the age of 10 will learn French without accent.
-Over this age, there may be a slightly detectable accent but again, such is the nature of youth that there should not be too much difficulty in happily integrating.
-We offer further information about learning French here.
+Any child joining the French school system will have to deal with the challenge of learning a new language for everyday use.
+There are a number of additional learning support classes for non-French speaking students and you will be able to meet other expats in your area who have been through the same challenges.
+Starting a child early in primary school in France will reap its rewards quickly.
+You can expect them to become fairly fluent within six months.
+You may well be the one asking for guidance from your child!
+Children under the age of ten will learn French without a British accent.
+Over this age, there may be a slightly detectable accent but there shouldn’t be much difficulty in happily integrating.
+Click here further information about learning French.